tekpinar/correlationplus/README.md

 mapAnalysis app plots and produces analysis scripts for correlation maps.
 It can be more useful if your structure contains multiple chains.
 The program will produce an output for overall structure and all individual intra-chain correlations, if exist.
-Moreover,
-the program will give you inter-chain correlations, if you have more than one chain.
+Moreover, the program will give you inter-chain correlations, if you have more than one chain.
 The program only requires a pdb file and a correlation data matrix.
 The correlation data has to be in matrix format, where only A(i,j) values are listed in a square matrix format.
-You can analyze the correlations with VMD just by loading the tcl files produced by mapAnalysis module/
+You can analyze the correlations with VMD just by loading the tcl files produced by mapAnalysis module.

-## A Quick Start with correlationPlus scripts
+## A Quick Start with correlationPlus Scripts

 To run a simple example, go to examples folder and then run: